-We have also brought awareness to our local community by participating in the Kaneohe Christmas Parade, where we will be displaying our rocket along with banners that represent WCC CAE & USLI.
-Following the parade we participated in a launch at Bellows AFB, in Waimanalo in support of The American Cancer Society.
+We are also bringing awareness to our local community by participating in the Kaneohe Christmas Parade, where we will be displaying our rocket along with banners that represent WCC CAE & USLI.
+Following the parade we will participate in a launch at Bellows AFB, in Waimanalo in support of The American Cancer Society.
 In order to support families of cancer survivors, we have gotten the kids to use the rockets as an outlet for their suffering by launching away their pain in hopes of a brighter tomorrow.
 We look forward to the participation, and the shared learning experiences, that will ensue with this year's outreach plans.
-In addition, we have hosted students in the CAE and will continue to do so.
-We also will be participating in the Physics Olympiad held annually at our school.
-And we are very excited to go to Waipahu Middle school where we will have the opportunity to engage 200 students.
-We will have more details about these events at FRR.